Faculty, Licensure Coordinator

 Maike Garland is a radical progressive educator, activist and scholar focusing on creating transformative learning experiences for students of all ages and levels.
 She has taught in the Central Vermont area for twenty five years and serves on the boards of Reading to End Racism, a community organization, and Pacem School, an independent school in Montpelier, Vermont.
 Her work is reflective of and deeply enriched by her multilingual, cross cultural and interdisciplinary background and highly developed research skills.
-Dr. Garland currently serves as the Education Program’s Teacher Licensure Coordinator, assisting students with the Vermont teacher licensure process.
+Dr. Garland currently serves as the Education Program’s Licensure Coordinator, assisting students with the Vermont teacher and school counselor licensure process.

 EdD in Leadership and Policy, University of Vermont

 MA in Feminist and Cultural Studies, Goddard College

 Gender Studies, Teacher Education and Licensure, Sociology, Progressive Pedagogy, Equity and Diversity, Qualitative Research, Auto-ethnography, Curriculum Development, Communication Studies, Holocaust Studies, Contemporary World/Transcultural Literature, Disability Studies, History, Folklore, Handcraft.

 My desire to teach has always been fueled by my passion for social justice, sense of social responsibility, and tacit knowledge of and love for people.
 Early on, I learned how to reach students and create safe and challenging learning environments.
 Through thirty years of educating others and myself a pattern of constant interaction between theory and practice emerges.
 New knowledge has always elicited action for me; action in the classroom has always fed my desire to know more.